desmos-labs/desmos/docs/architecture/adr-006-support-multisig-chain-link.md

 which is helpful to the signature verification in `Verify` function.
 The verification process will be like:
 1. If it's a `SingleSignatureData`, make sure the account public key is a cryptotypes. `PubKey` and then use the `VerifySignature` method to verify the signature.
-2. If it's a MultiSignatureData, make sure the account public key is a multisig.PubKey and then use the VerifyMultisignature method to verify the signature.
+2. If it's a `MultiSignatureData`, make sure the account public key is a `multisig.PubKey` and then use the `VerifyMultisignature` method to verify the signature.

 The whole process in code will be like:
 ```go